 Infiniti Repair in Boulder, CO by Master Mechanics.
-Call (303) 449-8949 to Book an Appointment.
-We Offer Free Initial Repair Assessments.
+Call (303) 449-8949 to Book a Free Initial Auto Repair Assessment.

 Nissan conveniently dropped its Datsun brand in America two years after our owner, Bill Bender, opened Independent Datsun here in Boulder, CO.
 So, we updated our shop’s name to Independent Motors and Nissan doubled down on the styling and performance that earned the automaker a niche following in the ’70s and ’80s.
 And we’ve been doing Nissan Repair as needed ever since.